Thyroid disease in pregnancy: Management of hypothyroidism in pregnancy

-Medications to treat hypothyroidism have been found to be safe during pregnancy.
+Medications to treat hypothyroidism are safe during pregnancy.
 Levothyroxine is the treatment of choice for hypothyroidism in pregnancy.
-Thyroid function should be normalised prior to conception in women with pre-existing thyroid disease.
-Once pregnancy is confirmed the thyroxine dose should be increased by about 30-50% and subsequent titrations should be guided by thyroid function tests (FT4 and TSH) that should be monitored 4-6 weekly until euthyroidism is achieved.
+Thyroid function should be normalised before conception in women with pre-existing thyroid disease.
+Once pregnancy is confirmed, the thyroxine dose should be increased by about 30-50%, and subsequent titrations should be guided by thyroid function tests (FT4 and TSH) that should be monitored 4-6 weekly until euthyroidism is achieved.
 It is recommended that TSH levels are maintained below 2.5 mU/L in the first trimester of pregnancy and below 3 mU/L in later pregnancy.
-The recommended maintenance dose of thyroxine in pregnancy is about 2.0-2.4 µg/kg daily.
+The recommended maintenance dose of thyroxine in pregnancy is about 2.0-2.4 μg/kg daily.
 Thyroxine requirements may increase in late gestation and return to pre-pregnancy levels in the majority of women on delivery.
 Pregnant patients with subclinical hypothyroidism (normal FT4 and elevated TSH) should be treated as well, since supplementation with levothyroxine in such cases results in a significantly higher delivery rate, with a pooled relative chance of 2.76.